A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

 \subsection{Basic Cases}

 In this section, we test our approach using a beer game setup with the following characteristics.
 Information and shipment lead times, $l^{tr}_j$ and $l^{in}_j$, equal 2 periods at every agent.
 Holding and stockout costs are given by $c_h=[2,2,2,2]$ and $c_p = [2,0,0,0]$, respectively, where the vectors specify the values for agents $1,\ldots,4$.
 The demand is an integer uniformly drawn from $\{0,1,2\}$.
 Additionally, we assume that agent $i$ observes the arriving shipment $AS_{t}^i$ when it chooses its action for period $t$.
 We relax this assumption later.
-We use $a_l = -2$ and $a_u =2$; so that there are 5 outputs in the neural network. i.e., each agent chooses an order quantity that is at most 2 units greater or less than the observed demand.
+We use $a_l = -2$ and $a_u =2$, so that there are 5 outputs in the neural network.
 (Later, we expand these to larger action spaces.)

-We consider two types of simulated human players.
-In Section \ref{sec:results:dnn_vs_base_stock}, we discuss results for the case in which one DQN agent plays on a team in which the other three players use a base-stock policy to choose their actions, i.e., the non-DQN agents behave rationally.
-See \href{https://youtu.be/gQa6iWGcGWY}{\url{https://youtu.be/gQa6iWGcGWY}} for a video animation of the policy that the DQN learns in this case.
-Then, in Section \ref{sec:results:dnn_vs_formula}, we assume that the other three agents use the Sterman formula (i.e., the formula by \cite{sterman1989modeling}), which models irrational play.

-For the cost coefficients and other settings specified for this beer game, it is optimal for all players to follow a base-stock policy, and we use this policy as a benchmark and a lower bound on the base stock cost.
+For the cost coefficients and other settings specified for this beer game, it is optimal for all players to follow a base-stock policy, and we use this policy as a benchmark and a lower bound on the SRDQN cost.
 The vector of optimal base-stock levels is $[8,8,0,0]$, and the resulting average cost per period is $2.0705$, though these levels may be slightly suboptimal due to rounding.
-This cost is allocated to stages 1--4 as $[2.0073, 0.0632, 0.03, 0.00]$, .
-In the experiments in which one of the four agents is played by DQN, the other three agents continue to use their optimal base-stock levels.
+This cost is allocated to stages 1--4 as $[2.0073, 0.0632, 0.03, 0.00]$ .
+We present the results for systems with co-players that use base-stock and Sterman policies in Sections \ref{sec:results:dnn_vs_base_stock} and \ref{sec:results:dnn_vs_formula}, respectively.